noahrandolph/Twitter_Stream_Word_Counter/README.md

 * file dependencies and running the application

 ### Application Idea
 Displays user-specified word counts obtained from all tweets during a user-specified amount of time.
 The user has 3 options for reporting word counts: 1.
 Get total counts of a single user-specified word; 2.
 Get an alphabetized list of all words gathered from stream and the number of times each word occurred; 3.
-Get a list of all words that occurred between x1 and x2 times, inclusive, where x1 is a lower limit integer and x2 is an upper limit integer.
+Get a list of all words that occurred between x1 and x2 number of occurences, inclusive, where x1 is a lower limit integer and x2 is an upper limit integer.

 ### Description of the Architecture
 An application created at https://apps.twitter.com/ provides access to all tweets after confirming credentials.
 Three spout components (defined in tweets.py) read tweets using the [Tweepy](http://www.tweepy.org/) library.
 The tweets are then processed by a parsing bolt that splits tweets into separate words and removes several symbols in order to have a clearer count of unique words.
 From that bolt, the stream of processed words are further processed by a bolt that connects to the Postgres database “tcount” and adds or updates words with new counts in the table “tweetwordcount.”